akhmeddovProfile/BasketandFavoriteList/README.md

 # BasketandFavoriteList
-I showed to using RxJava,Retrofit,Room Database , and finally how it is working Favorite and Basket list at the e-commerce application
+I showed to using RxJava,Retrofit,Room Database , and finally u can find answer how it is working Favorite and Basket list at the e-commerce application